Riverscapes/PBR/workshops/2020/SGI/Modules/module1.md

 ---

-Below you can find PDFs and video recordings of the slides we cover in the intro to low-tech process-based restoration virtual workshop.
-Each is licensed with a [Creative Commons licence](https://creativecommons.org/), so you are free to re-use subject to the terms of the license.
+Below you can find PDFs and video recordings of the topics we covered in the intro to low-tech process-based restoration virtual workshop.
+Use the navigation menu to jump to a specific topic.
+Each is licensed with a [Creative Commons licence](https://creativecommons.org/), so you are free to, share, adapt re-use subject to the terms of the license.

-# Module 1 - Introduction to Low-Tech Process-Based Restoration
+# Introduction to Low-Tech Process-Based Restoration

 ## Live Schedule & Agenda:
+*Tuesday*, **Aug 11, 2020**
-Tuesday, Aug 11: 10:00 AM - 4:00 PM (Mountain Time)
+10:00 AM - 4:00 PM (Mountain Time)

+<a href="https://calendar.google.com/calendar/r/eventedit?text=Module+01+LTPBR&dates=20200811T100000/20200811T160000&ctz=America/Denver&details=For+details,+see+here:+http://lowtechpbr.restoration.usu.edu//workshops/2020/SGI/" class="button"><i class="fa fa-calendar-plus-o" aria-hidden="true"></i>
+ Add to My <i class="fa fa-google" aria-hidden="true"></i> Calendar </a>

 --------
 # Materials